HCS Score

 DOGE prices are routinely and dramatically influenced by social media trends, internet hype, celebrity endorsements, viral events, and community sentiment.
 A single tweet from Elon Musk has historically moved the price by double digits within hours.

-That kind of price behavior — driven by memes and social media rather than fundamental development or adoption — creates a level of market uncertainty that Muslim investors should take seriously.
-You're not just dealing with normal crypto volatility.
-You're dealing with a market that responds to jokes.
+That kind of price behavior, driven by memes and social media rather than fundamental development or adoption, creates a level of market uncertainty that Muslim investors should take seriously.
+You are not just dealing with normal crypto volatility.
+You are dealing with a market that responds to jokes.

-This doesn't create a red-line Gharar violation.
-But it does raise the uncertainty level significantly above most other assets we've analyzed.
+This does not create a red-line Gharar violation.
+But it does raise the uncertainty level significantly above most other assets we have analyzed.

 No red line violations were found.
-Dogecoin is eligible for HCS scoring.
+Dogecoin is fully eligible for HCS scoring.

 Dogecoin is scored across 7 Shariah principles with a total of 100 points.

-On Financial Exposure Risk, weighted at 25%, Dogecoin scores relatively well.
+On Financial Exposure Risk, weighted at 25%, Dogecoin scores 23 out of 25.
 There is no direct exposure to interest-based or yield products in the core protocol.
+Small deduction for broader ecosystem speculative dynamics.

-On Gharar and Uncertainty, weighted at 15%, Dogecoin scores lower than most halal-rated assets.
+On Gharar and Uncertainty, weighted at 15%, Dogecoin scores 9 out of 15.
 Social media-driven price behavior and the absence of strong technological fundamentals create meaningful uncertainty that is honestly reflected here.
+This is one of the lowest Gharar scores among assets that pass Layer 1 screening.

-On Maysir and Speculation, weighted at 15%, Dogecoin scores notably lower.
+On Maysir and Speculation, weighted at 15%, Dogecoin scores 8 out of 15.
 The dominant driver of DOGE market activity is short-term speculative trading and hype cycles rather than genuine utility adoption.
-This is the most significant score reduction.
+This is the most significant score reduction in the analysis.

-On Underlying Business Activity, weighted at 15%, Dogecoin scores moderately.
-Peer-to-peer payments and digital transfers are permissible activities, but the original meme-based purpose and lack of serious technological development reduce this score compared to purpose-built payment networks.
+On Underlying Business Activity, weighted at 15%, Dogecoin scores 10 out of 15.
+Peer-to-peer payments and digital transfers are permissible activities but the original meme-based purpose and lack of serious technological development reduce this score compared to purpose-built payment networks.

-On Utility and Real Use, weighted at 10%, Dogecoin scores below average.
-Some real utility exists — tipping, donations, merchant payments — but it is limited and modest compared to what the market capitalization might suggest.
+On Utility and Real Use, weighted at 10%, Dogecoin scores 7 out of 10.
+Some real utility exists including tipping, donations, and merchant payments.
+But it is limited and modest compared to what the market capitalization might suggest.

-On Transparency and Governance, weighted at 10%, Dogecoin scores adequately.
-It is open-source and publicly verifiable, though governance is minimal and development activity has historically been limited.
+On Transparency and Governance, weighted at 10%, Dogecoin scores 4 out of 10.
+It is open source and publicly verifiable.
+However governance is minimal, development activity has historically been limited, and the outsized influence of one celebrity on price dynamics creates a governance concern unique among major cryptocurrencies.

-Let's be direct about something that's unique to Dogecoin among major cryptocurrencies.
+Let us be direct about something that is unique to Dogecoin among major cryptocurrencies.

 From an Islamic finance perspective, this is a significant concern.
 When an asset's value is heavily dependent on the words of one celebrity rather than on fundamental utility or adoption, the investment takes on characteristics that are uncomfortably close to pure speculation.

-Bitcoin has a hard cap of 21 million coins — ever.
-That scarcity is one reason it's viewed similarly to gold in Islamic finance discussions.
+Bitcoin has a hard cap of 21 million coins ever.
+That scarcity is one reason it is viewed similarly to gold in Islamic finance discussions.

 Dogecoin has no supply cap.
 Approximately 5 billion new DOGE are created every year indefinitely.
 This inflationary supply model means Dogecoin does not have the same scarcity characteristics as Bitcoin.
-For Muslim investors thinking about Dogecoin as a store of value, this matters.
+For Muslim investors thinking about Dogecoin as a store of value, this matters significantly.

-These aren't rhetorical questions.
-The answers matter — because how you engage with Dogecoin determines whether your participation in it is permissible.
+These are not rhetorical questions.
+The answers matter because how you engage with Dogecoin determines whether your participation in it is permissible.

-Dogecoin is classified as Halal With Concerns under the CoinStudy Halal Crypto Standard.
+Dogecoin is classified as Halal With Concerns under the CoinStudy Halal Crypto Standard with a score of 67 out of 100.

 The protocol itself passes the Sharia red-line screening.
 It functions as a decentralized digital currency, does not contain built-in interest mechanisms, and provides basic payment utility.